 If the conditions under which MSCI will consider discontinuing an index have been identified, MSCI will investigate any opportunities to remedy the situation, including making efforts to increase the universe size and improve data quality.
-If after these attempts, MSCI concludes that the situation cannot be remedied, the question of the termination of the index will be brought to external consultation.
-As part of this consultation process, alternative indexes, benchmarks and market reporting options will be reviewed, as appropriate, although such alternatives are unlikely to be available, at least in the short term (as noted above).
+If after these attempts MSCI concludes that the situation cannot be remedied, the question of the termination of the index will be brought to external consultation.
+As part of this consultation process, alternative indexes, benchmarks and market reporting options will be reviewed, as appropriate, but such alternatives are unlikely to be available, at least in the short term (as noted above).

-After consultation, the Real Estate Index Committee will consider all feedback and make a final determination with regards to terminating the index.
-When a decision is taken to terminate the index, it will be publicly announced together with an explanation of the reasons which necessitated the termination.
+After the consultation, the IPD Technical Committee will consider all of the feedback and make a final determination with regards to terminating the index.
+If the decision is ultimately to terminate the index, that decision will be publicly announced together with an explanation of the reasons which necessitated the termination.

-MSCI will endeavor to provide users and other interested parties with reasonable notice of the change, to the extent possible within the context of the review process.
+MSCI will endeavour to provide clients and other interested parties with reasonable notice of the change to the extent possible within the context of the review process.

+APPENDIX 3

-APPENDIX 2: GLOSSARY OF TERMS
+GLOSSARY OF TERMS